HPE/terraform-provider-hpegl/docs/data-sources/vmaas_network_type.md

 ### Required

 - `name` (String) Name of the network type.
-Example 'NSX-T Segment' or 'Custom Network'
+Example 'NSX Segment' or 'Custom Network'

 ### Read-Only